 Arguments from design are not faith based guesses about biology in search of hopeful supernatural

 Though we laugh at the question, “Which came first the chicken or the egg?” there are many instances in cosmology and biology that require this question be asked and answered.
 A good example is found in the flow of information from the DNA molecule to the cell.
-It is the Central Dogma of biology that states cellular control flows from the information molecule of DNA, to RNA to protein.
+It is the Central Dogma of biology that states cellular control flows from the information molecule of DNA to RNA to protein.
 When asked the question which came first, DNA (the information) or protein (the functional construct) evolutionary materialism is stuck.
 This is because the nature of the information flow in the cell is dependent on proteins to read the DNA code in order that those proteins and all other proteins can be manufactured.
 The conundrum is found in the fact that DNA cannot exist without proteins and proteins cannot exist without DNA.
 The system of genetic regulation of cellular metabolism is irreducible; neither the chicken nor the egg could have existed without the other.

 Inherent in understanding cellular biology are the facts that proteins are not formed from amino acids just “falling together” from random collisions and DNA does not spring out of chemical mixtures spontaneously, no matter the conditions or how much time that the correct biochemicals are given to randomly bump into each other.
 This is true given any prebiotic conditions and it is certainly true of cellular metabolism.
 Proteins have specified complexity.
 They are encoded for by the DNA molecule to be assembled from amino acids in a precise sequence in order to properly fold and carry out their specific role in cellular physiology.
 They must be assembled with precision.
 Of the many DNA encoded informational parameters for protein production is their ability to spontaneously assemble to form a complex structure that can read the DNA molecule, to polymerize RNA, to edit the RNA and to shuttle it out of the nucleus into the cytoplasm of the cell.
 Other multimeric protein structures read the RNA code in order to produce more proteins that are required by the genetic program.
-Neither proteins nor RNA nor DNA will form without the guidance by the cell (or by human engineering).
+Neither proteins nor RNA nor DNA will form without the guidance of the cell (or by human engineering).

 Proteins that work as enzymes are able to speed up biochemical reactions (metabolism) in the cell a million times faster than the rate of synthesis or degradation by random chemical collisions.
 More than this, cells control the manufacture of proteins; when they are produced, where they are localized, what types of proteins and how much of each protein is made are all determined by a